-(Required) Specifies which controller is to be modified.
-Use either the name or the ID.
+(Required) Specifies the controller to modify; use either the controller name or the controller ID.

-This command changes the name of the controller that is specified by the controller_id or the controller_name parameter to the controller that is specified by the -name parameter.
+This command changes the name of the controller that is specified by the controller\id | controller\name parameter to the value that you specify with the -name new\name parameter.